No

 were habitforming and I keep picking up his albums to this very day.

-You could hardly wish for a stronger beat - and the lyric is well thought
+You could hardly wish for a stronger beat - and the lyric is well thought out, too.
+But there's virtually no melody at all, and that's its main handicap."

 "No Mule's Fool" (Whitney/Chapman)/"Good Friend Of Mine" (Whitney/Chapman)